Embrace Community Spirit in Monticello, Indiana

 Lakefront homes are unique because they come with conditions that affect how you use the shoreline, where you place structures, and even how your property is maintained.
 Buyers who assume a lakeside home can be treated the same as a house in town often find themselves surprised later.

-One of the most important things to understand is the role of the Shafer Freeman Environmental Conservation Corporation, known as SFLECC.
-This organization manages much of the shoreline around both lakes and plays a key role in preserving the water quality and natural environment.
+One of the most important things to understand is the role of the Shafer Freeman Environmental Conservation Corporation, known as SFLECC, is a great organization that manages much of the shoreline around both lakes and plays a key role in preserving the water quality and natural environment.
 Homeowners are required to pay an annual shoreline license fee of $175 to SFLECC.
 This license gives property owners rights to use the waterfront but also carries rules that protect the lakes.

 What often surprises buyers is that in many cases, the waterfront land between the house and the lake is not privately owned.
 Instead, it falls within the SFLECC line.
-This means that while you may have access to the water, you do not necessarily own the land right up to the shoreline.
+This means that while you may have access to the water, and you have the right to use the land, you do not necessarily own the land right up to the shoreline.
 Instead, you are essentially leasing that access through your license.

 A lakefront property is not just a home; it is a combination of house, shoreline, and water rights that all need to work together.